-A 33-member Advisory Council advises the VCAAA staff on the agency's policies, programs and funding, and makes recommendations to the Ventura County Board of Supervisors.
-The Advisory Council reflects the geographic and cultural diversity of Ventura County, and is comprised of representatives of city councils on aging, commissions on aging, senior service providers, California Senior Legislature (CSL) members, supervisorial appointees and the general public.
+A 37-member Advisory Council advises the VCAAA staff on the agency's policies, programs and funding, and makes recommendations to the Ventura County Board of Supervisors.
+The Advisory Council reflects the geographic and cultural diversity of Ventura County, and is comprised of representatives of city councils on aging, commissions on aging, senior service providers, California Senior Legislature (CSL) members, supervisorial appointees, representatives of special populations and the general public.

 The Advisory Council forms task forces and committees as needed to address specific issues.
-Current standing committees include: Legislative Committee, Health Issues Committee, Outreach Committee, Housing and Transportation Committee, Baby Boomer Committee and the Planning and Allocation Committee, all of which work very closely with the agency director and staff in developing program and funding recommendations.
+Current standing committees include: Legislative Committee, Health Issues Committee, Outreach Committee, Optimal Aging Committee, Housing and Transportation Committee, and the Planning and Allocation Committee, all of which work very closely with the agency director and staff in developing program and funding recommendations.

-The VCAAA works with the U.S. Administration on Aging, the California Department of Aging, the Centers for Medicaid/Medicare, the Department of Health Care Services, the Department of Labor, Ventura County Transporation Commission, and local agencies to improve the quality of life for older adults in Ventura County.
+The VCAAA works with the U.S. Administration on Aging, the California Department of Aging, the Centers for Medicaid/Medicare, the Department of Health Care Services, the Department of Labor, Ventura County Transportation Commission, and local agencies to improve the quality of life for older adults in Ventura County.